A collecting guide to the jewellery of Van Cleef & Arpels

 The Van Cleef & Arpels Passe-Partout necklace

 The design for the Passe-Partout necklace, one of the first examples of transformative pieces of jewellery created by Van Cleef & Arpels, was patented in France on 8 August 1938 and in the United States on 20 April 1939.
-It enables the owner to adapt her jewel to match her mood or to other jewels she would like to wear.
+It enables owners to adapt their jewel according to their mood or to match other pieces they would like to wear.

-The Russian-born artist Serge Ivanoff painted a large portrait for the New York Exposition in 1939, depicting the sitter wearing the latest fashion that included a hat with Passe-Partout jewellery.
+The Russian-born artist Serge Ivanoff painted a large portrait for the New York Exposition in 1939, depicting the sitter wearing the latest fashion, including Passe-Partout jewellery.

 The iconic Ballerina brooch was first conceived in New York in 1940, inspired by Louis Arpels and his nephew Claude, who were friends of George Balanchine, co-founder of the School of American Ballet.